 Most assisted living facilities, residential care facilities, and nursing homes have received deficiencies on their annual health surveys and/or had complaints or occurrences filed against them.
 No one’s perfect, mistakes happen, and the larger facilities have hundreds of residents and an large team of caregivers, which means that something’s bound to happen, sometime.

 So, you don’t necessarily need to rule out an assisted living facility, residential care facility, or nursing home for isolated incidents.
-But if you perform due-diligence research on CDPHE’s website and find a slew of deficiencies in the annual health survey or a litany of occurrences and complaints, you might want to think twice about moving yourself or someone you love into the facility.
+But if you perform due-diligence research on CDPHE’s website and find a slew of deficiencies in the annual health survey or a litany of occurrences and complaints, you may want to think twice about moving yourself or someone you love into the facility.

 Incomplete Records At CDPHE

 It’s important to note that the CDPHE’s website doesn’t have records on some of the assisted living facilities and nursing homes in Colorado.
 If you don’t see the assisted living facility, residential care facility, or nursing home that you’re interested in listed on the CDPHE’s site, contact the facility and ask for information.
-Request the results of their last three annual health surveys and a complete list of all occurrences and complaints that have been reported in the past three years.
+Request the results of their last three annual health surveys and a complete list of all occurrences and complaints that have been reported in the past 3 years.